Authoring Conference Papers

 - Find your login information, and make sure your SPE Profile is up to date.

-If you do not already have a login for the SPE website, get one here.
+If you do not already have a login for the website, get an SPE login.

 If you don't remember your password, reset it before continuing.